Our Services

 Helpful Resources

-A positive pregnancy test usually means your body is making hCG after implantation, which can cause a missed period, nausea, fatigue, and breast tenderness; rare false positives can result from fertility medications or very early loss, so repeating the test or getting a blood test can confirm.
+A positive pregnancy test typically means your body is producing hCG after implantation, which can trigger a missed period, nausea, fatigue, and breast tenderness.
+Rare false positives may occur from fertility medications or very early pregnancy loss, so repeating the test or getting a blood test can confirm results.

 A positive result means your body is producing a hormone called human chorionic gonadotropin (hCG).
 This hormone is made after a fertilized egg attaches to the lining of your uterus.
 Below, we'll explain why your body is reacting the way it is, what symptoms you might notice, and the important medical next steps to take.